Bonus Resources for The Extraordinary Pause

 Breaking it down:

-MOVING FAST: What did your days look like pre-pandemic?
+What did your days look like pre-pandemic?
 What activities filled your day?
 Did you have much down time, to relax, read, draw, play?
+Do you feel like there was more or less going on in your life?

 BIRTHDAY PARTIES POSTPONED:

-Everyone has had at least one pandemic birthday.
+Everyone has had at least one birthday during the pandemic.
 What did you do differently?
 How did that feel?
 Was there something special about it?
-What are you looking forward to when things are safer?
+What are you looking forward to when the pandemic is over?

+Did the pandemic stop you from being active in sports and other hobbies?
 Did your sports teams stop playing?
 What did you do instead?
-Were you able to stay connected with your teammates?
+Were you able to stay connected to your teammates?
+How?
+What did you do to stay healthy?

 ICE CREAM PARLORS:

-What is one thing that you really remember and miss about how you lived pre-pandemic
+What is one thing that you really remember and miss about how you lived before the pandemic?
+What did you daydream about?
+What did you NOT miss?

 HUGS AND KISSES: